andybalham/photo-album-manager/README.md

 - **Copy** from source to target, preserving folder structure
 - **Remove** from target to a `_removed` subfolder
 - **Undo** removals, restoring files to their original location
+- **Album view** — full-screen thumbnail grid of the target folder with large preview alongside; navigate and remove without leaving the view
 - Remembers your folders, sort order, and window layout between sessions

 **Supported formats:** JPG, PNG, GIF, BMP, TIFF, WEBP, HEIC